element-hq/policies/docs/ems/privacy_notice.md

 This document explains how we process personal data, as it relates to:

+* *Element chat app users*: Element chat app users use Element to connect to any server that implements the Matrix Protocol.
 * *Element Customers*: Element Customers use Element Matrix Services (EMS) to provision and manage hosted homeservers.
 Apart from where otherwise noted, this document does **not** address data protections issues relating to the messaging and file data submitted by Users to the hosted homeserver instances.
-* *Element chat app users*: Element chat app users use Element to connect to any server that implements the Matrix Protocol.

 This document does not cover:

-* *Your relationship with the Matrix server*: Your account details and preferences, messages, files and any other data you share via the Matrix protocol are the responsibility of the Matrix server, and it is the provider of that server's job to make sure your data is handled appropriately and that you are well informed.
+* *Your relationship with the Matrix server if it isn't provided by EMS*: Your account details and preferences, messages, files and any other data you share via the Matrix protocol are the responsibility of the Matrix server, and it is the provider of that server's job to make sure your data is handled appropriately and that you are well informed.

 If you are using the matrix.org server provided by the Matrix Foundation, you can find the relevant Privacy Notice and Terms and Conditions here: